Over-the-counter medicine without palm oil is difficult to find. Palm oil derivatives are common in capsules, tablets, pills and liquid medications.

 The information is based on my own personal experience.
 While palm oil causes allergic reactions in our situation, yours may be different.
 If you have allergic reactions or other symptoms, please consult with your healthcare professional.

 We’d love to know your experience with palm oil.
 Do you think you have a palm oil intolerance or allergy?
+Do you have reactions from palm oil?
 Please let us know in the Comments so we can all help each other.
 Also, please report your symptoms to the FDA.